hackerb9/tokenize/README.md

 <ul>

-_Tip: When distributing a crunched program, it is a good idea to also include the original source code to make it easy for people to learn from, debug, and improve it._
+_Tip: When distributing a crunched program, it may be a good idea to also include the original source code to make it easy for people to learn from, debug, and improve it._